quat1024/simpletrophies/README.md

   * "classic": The one you see above.
 Designed by yours truly.
 This is the default one.
   * "neon": A pulsating grey look. **Designed by 0x00FF00**.
   * "gold": A shiny, smooth gold look. **Designed by 0x00FF00**.
+- `TrophyShowsTooltip`: a boolean.
+If this is true (er, if it's `1b` because NBT is weird), the tooltip of the displayed item will be repeated on the trophy's own tooltip.
+This is usually what you want, but some items are weird about this, so you can set it to false.
+It defaults to true.
+  * If some funky item is crashing when showing the tooltip, btw, there's a clientside tooltip killswitch in the config.
 - `TrophyEarnedTime`: a long, representing the amount of seconds past January 1, 1970 in the server's time zone that the trophy was earned at.
-If not specified, the default value is *right now*, so don't put this tag on trophies you give to the player!
+If not specified, the default value is *right now*, so **don't put this tag on trophies you give to the player!**

 As an example, here's how I could use an NBT tag to give myself that diamond axe trophy.
 Newlines added for clarity.